How much are Wedding Flowers?

 The Truth About Foliage

 Contrary to popular belief, foliage is not a cheaper option.
 It takes just as long, if not longer, to grow than cut flowers.
 Ask your florist for locally grown foliage instead of eucalyptus.
-Locally sourced options are often less costly and come in many beautiful varieties.
+Locally sourced options are often less costly and come in wide, beautiful varieties.
 Most eucalyptus is imported from warmer climates and can be of poor quality during summer, when many couples want it for their weddings.

 Opting for local British flowers usually offers great value, though this isn't always the case.
-Allow your florist to select the best options for you.
-They have access to online markets and can evaluate prices and quality on your behalf.

 Request a "Florist's Choice," which can typically save you around 10% during the warmer months.